GuillyGuillaume/cli/__REPORT__/Developer_View.md

 npmrc Files are config files of an ini-formatted of `key = val` parameters.
 The four relevant npmrc files are per-project, per-user, global and built-in config files.

 Default Configs are a set of configuration parameters that are internal to npm, and are defaults if nothing else is specified.

+npm uses a single sign-on authentication method (SSO).

+All npm commands are located within the commands library (./cli/lib/commands) and can be executed within the CLI using `npm command`.
+Command errors are written to a debug log based on the config parameter of `loglevel`.Documentation for npm commands are auto-generated and can be found [here](https://docs.npmjs.com/cli/v8/commands).

 ### Standardization of design